Adam Oates: Philadelphia, Anaheim and Edmonton

-With Washington out of playoff contention late in the 2001–02 season and with his contract expiring following the season, the Capitals traded Oates to the Philadelphia Flyers on March 19, 2002, in exchange for goaltender Maxime Ouellet and the Flyers' first, second and third round selections in the 2002 NHL Entry Draft.
+With Washington out of playoff contention late in the 2001–02 season and with his contract expiring following the season, the Capitals traded Oates to the Philadelphia Flyers on March 19, 2002, in exchange for goaltender Maxime Ouellet and the Flyers' first, second and third round selections in the 2002 NHL entry draft.
 The Flyers hoped that bringing Oates in would solidify their playoff chances.
 The move did not work, as the Flyers were defeated in the first round by the lower ranked Ottawa Senators, losing the series in five games.
 The team scored only one goal in regulation time and were shut-out three times by Ottawa's Patrick Lalime.

 The Flyers chose not to offer Oates a new contract following the loss, making him an unrestricted free agent.
 He then signed a $3.5 million contract for the 2002–03 season, with an option for 2003–04, with the Mighty Ducks of Anaheim on July 1, 2002.
 He scored 45 points in 67 games with the Mighty Ducks, and added 13 points in 21 playoff games.
-Anaheim reached the 2003 Stanley Cup Finals, where in the third game of the series against the New Jersey Devils, Oates assisted on Ruslan Salei's overtime-winning goal.
+Anaheim reached the 2003 Stanley Cup Final, where in the third game of the series against the New Jersey Devils, Oates assisted on Ruslan Salei's overtime-winning goal.
 It was Oates' ninth career playoff overtime point, tying him with Joe Sakic and Doug Gilmour for the NHL all-time lead.
 The Ducks ultimately lost the series in seven games.

 The Mighty Ducks declined their option on the 41-year-old Oates' contract, again making him a free agent.
 He remained unsigned six weeks into the 2003–04 season until he agreed to a one-year contract with the Edmonton Oilers on November 17, 2003.
 He appeared in 60 games in Edmonton, scoring 2 goals and 16 assists.
 The Oilers were eliminated from playoff contention in their final game of the season with a 5–2 loss to the Vancouver Canucks on April 4, 2004.
 Oates announced his retirement as a player immediately after the game.